JellyRekt/CommandRegistrar/README.md

 freeing you to focus on argument handling and execution logic with cleaner, easier-to-read code.

-In other words can take your command registration from this:
+In other words, it can take your command registration from this:
 ```java
 public boolean execute(CommandSender sender, String command, String label, String[] args) {
     if (args.length <= 0) {